DimitrieStoica/anotherstoic.github.io/vpc.md

 - the default limit of route tables allowed per VPC is 200
 - default limit for NAT gateways per Availability Zone is 5
 - default number of VPC Peering connections is 50
-- the maximum number of security groups per network interface an instance in a VPC can belong to is 5.
+- the maximum number of security groups per network interface an instance in a VPC can belong to is 5
+- 5 EIP per region

 ## VPC Flow Logs ##
 - is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC